htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 ## Datasets
 We've looked at a rich variety of data sources to get a deep understanding of the opioid crisis in Rhode Island:
 - ARCOS drug data (contact [Hal Triedman](mailto:htriedman@gmail.com) for access to this dataset through Google Cloud)
-- Census data
+- US Census data
-- Publicly available state data on overdose deaths, emergency room visits, and naloxone use and distribution
+- Publicly available Rhode Island Department of Health data on overdose deaths, emergency room visits, and naloxone use and distribution
-- Detailied overdose records for the city of Providence
+- Detailed overdose records for the City of Providence
 - Publicly available doctor payment data from the Center for Medicare/Medicaid Services
-- Digitized state court records from 1980 - 2019
+- Digitized Rhode Island Judiciary records from 1980 - 2019
-- Lawsuits against opioid manufacturers like Rhodes Pharmaceuticals and Purdue Pharma
+- Lawsuits against opioid manufacturers, distributors and pharmacies filed in Rhode Island and elsewhere
-- Bankruptcy documents
+- US bankruptcy court documents
+- Rhode Island Board of Medical Licensure and Discipline records
+- Massachusetts Board of Registration in Medicine records
+- Police reports from Providence, RI; Newport, RI; Fall River, MA; Cohasset, MA; and elsewhere

 ## Tools
 We're using several different tools to store, process, and visualize data: